 To get the best result, some planning ahead is necessary.

-- Planning for multiple exposure
+- Plan for multiple exposures

 - Choose the right luminosity mask